bobbybol/functional-programming-in-javascript/README.md

   totalObservations += orders[i].amount;
 }

-let totalObservations = observedAlions.reduce(function(sum, dailyRecord){
+// the following demonstrates how reduce reduces an array to a single number: let totalObservations = observedAlions.reduce(function(sum, dailyRecord){
   return sum + dailyRecord.amount;
 }, 0);
 ```

+Reduce is not limited to reducing a list to a number, it can reduce it to anything, such as another array, or an object.

 ## Closures
 Like objects, closures are a mechanism for containing state.
 In JavaScript, a closure is created whenever a function accesses a variable defined outside the immediate function scope.
 It’s easy to create closures: Simply define a function inside another function, and expose the inner function, either by returning it, or passing it into another function.
 The variables used by the inner function will be available to it, even after the outer function has finished running.